shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 QM3 has triggers to execute parts of a running script.
 Trigger types: hotkey, autotext, mouse, window; more in the future.
 Triggers also can be used to launch scripts, but differently than in QM.

 QM3 does not have item types like "menu", "toolbar" and "autotext".
-Instead use classes AMenu, AToolbar and AutotextTriggers.
+Instead use classes popupMenu, toolbar and AutotextTriggers.

 Instead of dialogs now use Windows Forms or WPF.
 Editor in the future.